 Phishing attacks still work ?

-Phishing attacks still work and are growing in prevalence and sophistication each year, with a combination of 'spray and pray' attempts mixed in with hyper-targeted spear-phishing attacks.
+Despite the efforts to thwart phishing attacks, they are still employed and are getting more sophisticated and prevalent each year, with a mixture of ‘spray and pray’ hits mixed with hyper-targeted spear-phishing attacks.